danielabar/meblog/src/markdown/convert-multiple-cron-jobs-to-nomad-periodic-jobs.md

 The remainder of this post assumes some familiarity with Hashicorp's Nomad.
 If you haven't used it before, checkout this excellent <a class="markdown-link" href="https://adri-v.medium.com/just-in-time-nomad-80f57cd403ca">primer</a> and <a class="markdown-link" href="https://adri-v.medium.com/just-in-time-nomad-running-traefik-on-hashiqube-7d6dfd8ef9d8">tutorial</a>.
 </aside>

 As part of this migration, 30+ cron jobs from the old xen based build had to be converted to run on Nomad.
 Nomad has a [periodic](https://www.nomadproject.io/docs/job-specification/periodic) stanza that is designed to run a given task on a particular schedule, so this is perfect for running cron jobs.
 However, the `periodic` stanza which defines the `cron` schedule can only be placed at the Nomad `job` level.
-This means that each entry in the application's crontab needs its own `.nomad` job file.
+This means that each entry in the application's former crontab needs its own `.nomad` job file.
 Each resulting `.nomad` job file would end up looking very similar, the only differences being in the job, group, and task names, the cron schedule, and the command to run.

 Being a [lazy](https://medium.com/the-lazy-developer/on-laziness-26d7a9f32066) developer, there was no way I wanted to manually write over 30 nomad files.
 Not only would the initial work be tedious, but what if they all required a change in the future?
 Even with global find/replace in files, that would still be too much manual effort.
 Instead, I decided to write a generator - a bash script to parse the existing crontab (well, a modified version of it which I'll discuss soon) and generate each nomad file from a template file.